pyOpenSci/software-peer-review/our-process/policies.md

 In the case where none of the associate editors can serve as editor, an external guest editor will be recruited to lead the package review.

-## Review Timelines and On-Hold Reviews
+## Review timelines and on-hold reviews

 At any time, an author can choose to have their submission put on hold (the editor applies the `on-hold` label to the GitHub issue).
 The `on-hold` status will be revisited every 3 months.
 If after one year there has been no movement on the review, the issue will be closed.

-## After Acceptance: Package Ownership and Maintenance
+## After acceptance: package ownership and maintenance

 Package authors are expected to maintain and develop their software and retain